Behavior-driven development: Specification as a ubiquitous language

-Behavior-driven development borrows the concept of the ubiquitous language from domain driven design.
+BDD borrows the concept of the ubiquitous language from domain driven design.
 A ubiquitous language is a (semi-)formal language that is shared by all members of a software development team — both software developers and non-technical personnel.
 The language in question is both used and developed by all team members as a common means of discussing the domain of the software in question.
 In this way BDD becomes a vehicle for communication between all the different roles in a software project.

 A common risk with software development includes communication breakdowns between Developers and Business Stakeholders.
 BDD uses the specification of desired behavior as a ubiquitous language for the project Team members.
 This is the reason that BDD insists on a semi-formal language for behavioral specification: some formality is a requirement for being a ubiquitous language.
 In addition, having such a ubiquitous language creates a domain model of specifications, so that specifications may be reasoned about formally.
 This model is also the basis for the different BDD-supporting software tools that are available.

 The example given above establishes a user story for a software system under development.
 This user story identifies a stakeholder, a business effect and a business value.
 It also describes several scenarios, each with a precondition, trigger and expected outcome.
 Each of these parts is exactly identified by the more formal part of the language (the term Given might be considered a keyword, for example) and may therefore be processed in some way by a tool that understands the formal parts of the ubiquitous language.

 Most BDD applications use text-based DSLs and specification approaches.
 However, graphical modeling of integration scenarios has also been applied successfully in practice, e.g., for testing purposes.

-Specialized tooling support
+Specialized tooling

-Much like test-driven design practice, behavior-driven development assumes the use of specialized support tooling in a project.
-BDD can be seen as a more specific version of TDD, as it requires to supply not only test code but a separate document in addition to describe the behavior in a more human-readable language.
+Much like TDD, BDD may involve using specialized tooling.

+BDD requires not only test code as does TDD, but also a document that describes behavior in a more human-readable language.
 This requires a two-step process for executing the tests, reading and parsing the descriptions, and reading the test code and finding the corresponding test implementation to execute.
-This process makes BDD slightly more laborious to work with as a developer, but due to its human-readable nature the value of those documents extends to an even less technical audience, and can hence serve as a communication means for describing requirements ("features").
+This process makes BDD more laborious for developers.
+Proponents suggest that due to its human-readable nature the value of those documents extends to a relatively non-technical audience, and can hence serve as a communication means for describing requirements ("features").